 How Does Ollie Work?

 The process is quick and straightforward.
-First, you need to set up an online profile using your email address, where Ollie asks you questions about your dog.
-They’ll ask their name, birthday, breed, current weight, ideal weight, and whether they are neutered.
+First, you need to set up an online profile using your email address, where Ollie will ask you questions about your dog.
+They’ll ask for their name, birthday, breed, current weight, ideal weight, and whether they are neutered.

 This whole process takes less than a few minutes, and then they’ll calculate the best diet plan for your pup.
 Based on your answers, they’ll state how many calories your dog needs every day and the best recipes to pick.

-Once you have set up payment, Ollie ships your starter box right away or on your specified date.
+Once you have set up payment, Ollie will ship your starter box immediately or on your specified date.
 The starter box provides two weeks’ worth of food.
 This way, Fido gets to try the food for a short period without you committing to a more extended subscription on food that they might not like.
 But having a look at the reviews, the majority of four-legged customers love this food.
 If you are satisfied with your starter pack, it will continue delivery to your door with no fuss.

 If your pup didn’t lick his bowl clean for any reason, Ollie offers to refund the full cost of your starter pack.
 If you need to make changes to your delivery or payment dates, it is simple to do so on your account.
 You can also pause deliveries should you need to for any reason.